nss-day-cohort-60/national-parks-client-v2/README2.md

 # National Parks

-* This is a group learning project with both client and server parts.

-  We decided to build an app that allows users to browse various national parks, view their amenities and local wildlife, and upload and read blogs about the parks.
-Users can also favorite parks, events, blogs, and photos, and view a dedicated page for managing their own blogs.
-The application also features a calendar for displaying events, which can be registered for or favorited by users.

-* Our team of five spent two days creating the concept, wireframe, ERD and gathering/creating seed data
-* Two Agile scrum sprints were completed, during which the project client and server were built.
- - Week 1 concluded with a client exceeding our MVP requirements and a server buit on python and SQL queries
- - Week 2 (client side) concluded with a further updated client with improved styling and a near-fully responsive layout
- - Week 2 (server side) rebuilding the server to utilize Django REST framework instead of pure python/SQL

- We were allowed to develop our own project management and ticketing strategies, which was perhaps the toughest part of the project 😅

-# Nation Parks Project Overview

-*
-National Parks is a web application that
-National Parks is a full-stack web application that was built as a learning project to practice implementing CRUD operations on multiple features and relationships.
-The project features one or more 1 -> ∞ relationships, and one or more ∞ -> ∞ relationships.

-Some of the key features of the project include:

-CRUD operations on national parks, amenities, local wildlife, and blogs.
-One or more 1 -> ∞ relationships between national parks and their amenities, local wildlife, and blogs.
-One or more ∞ -> ∞ relationships between users and their favorite parks, events, blogs, and photos.
-A creation form with a dropdown/radio button group/checkbox group for attaching related resources to it.
-A list of resources that implements a filtering mechanism in the UI that happens on the server, not in the client.
-Login and registration for tracking data for multiple users.
-Users can only edit and delete their own data.
-Table of Contents
-Project Overview
-Features
-Installation
-Usage
-Contributing
-License
-Features
-Browse national parks and view their amenities and local wildlife.
-Read and upload blogs about national parks.
-Favorite parks, events, blogs, and photos.
-Manage your own blogs.
-View a calendar of events and register or favorite them.
-Login and registration for multiple users.
-Users can only edit and delete their own data.
-Installation
+### All things National Parks in one place!

+ ###### * a full-stack group learning project *
+ Requirements were:

+  1. Support CRUD operations on 1, or more, features
+  2. Implement one or more 1 -> ∞ relationships, and one or more ∞ -> ∞ relationships.
+  3. At least one creation form must have a dropdown/radio button group/checkbox group to attached related resources to it.
+  4. One of the lists of resources must implement a filtering mechanism in the UI.
+The filtering must happen at the server, not in the client.
+  5. Login and register must be implemented to track data for multiple users.
+  6. Users should only be able to edit/delete their own data.

+Our team of five spent two days creating the concept, wireframe, ERD and gathering/creating seed data and models

+Two Agile scrum sprints were completed, during which the project client and server were built:

+  * Week 1 concluded with a client exceeding our MVP requirements and a server built in python and SQL queries
+  * Week 2 (client side) concluded with a further updated client with improved styling and a near-fully responsive layout
+  * Week 2 (server side) rebuilding the server to utilize Django REST framework instead of pure python/SQL

+We were given leeway to develop our own project management and ticketing strategies, which was perhaps the toughest part of the project 😅

+## Project Overview

+National Parks is a responsive web application intended to allow park visitors to have one place with all the resources and information about US national parks.
+Users should be able to view and/or interact with a variety of park information and create and view public blog posts.

+## Feature Highlights

+#### Switch between map and card views for national parks:

+#### View details about specific parks like location, history, wildlife and amenities:

+#### View, create and favorite blogs about each park:

+#### Update and delete personally created blogs:

+#### View, add, favorite and register for park events:
+##### (Staff can modify and delete events)

+#### View all favorites on one page:

+#### Responsive design:

+## Installation
 Instructions for how to install the project and any dependencies.

-Usage
-Instructions for how to use the project.

-Contributing
-Instructions for how to contribute to the project, including guidelines for submitting pull requests and reporting issues.

-License
-Information about the project's license.

-Feel free to customize this template to fit the specific needs of your project.
-If you have any other questions or need further assistance, feel free to ask.
+## Tech Stack

+## Credits & Acknowledgements